zlatanpham/prompt-mcp-app/memory-bank/consolidated_learnings.md

 - Break down large `replace_in_file` operations into smaller, sequential blocks for increased reliability and to avoid "SEARCH block does not match" errors.

-## Project-Specific Learnings

-### Initial Prisma Setup for New Projects

-- For brand new projects or when extensive schema changes are made and data preservation is not critical, the recommended workflow for Prisma is to:
-  1. Modify `prisma/schema.prisma`.
-  2. Run `pnpm dlx prisma migrate reset --force` to clear the database and re-apply all migrations.
-  3. Run `pnpm db:generate` to ensure the Prisma Client is updated.
-- This process ensures the database schema and Prisma client are in sync with the latest `schema.prisma` without concern for existing data.

-### Adding New Fields to Prisma Models and Updating tRPC

-- **Workflow:**
-  1. Modify `prisma/schema.prisma` to add the new field (e.g., `args Json?`).
-  2.  **Crucial Step**: Run `pnpm db:generate` to regenerate the Prisma Client.
-This is essential for the application's types to recognize the new schema changes.
-  3. Run `pnpm dlx prisma migrate dev --name your-migration-name` to create and apply a new database migration (if schema changes require it).
-  4. Update relevant tRPC procedures (e.g., `create`, `update`) in `src/server/api/routers/` to include the new field in input schemas and data operations.

-### Prisma JSON Type Handling

-- When working with `Json` fields in Prisma, avoid explicit casting to `Prisma.JsonArray` or `Prisma.JsonObject` in the data payload for `create` or `update` operations.
-Prisma can typically handle the serialization of plain JavaScript arrays or objects directly.
-- **Debugging `Unknown argument` errors**: If you encounter `Unknown argument` errors when interacting with Prisma, the primary cause is usually an outdated Prisma Client.
-Always ensure `pnpm db:generate` has been run successfully after any `prisma/schema.prisma` modifications.

-### Client-Side JSON Export and File Download

-- To enable client-side export of data as a JSON file:
-  1. Filter and map the data to the desired export format.
-  2. Use `JSON.stringify(data, null, 2)` to format the JSON with pretty printing.
-  3. Create a `Blob` with `new Blob([jsonString], { type: "application/json" })`.
-  4. Generate a URL for the blob using `URL.createObjectURL(blob)`.
-  5. Create a temporary `<a>` element, set its `href` to the URL and `download` attribute to the desired filename.
-  6. Programmatically click the `<a>` element to trigger the download.
-  7. Clean up by removing the `<a>` element and revoking the object URL (`URL.revokeObjectURL(url)`).

-### Dynamic Form Arrays

-- **Pattern**: For managing dynamic lists of input fields (e.g., tool arguments), use `react-hook-form`'s `useFieldArray`.
-This simplifies adding, removing, and managing individual items within a form.
-- **Component Structure**: Create a dedicated component (e.g., `ArgumentsFormArray`) to encapsulate the logic and UI for the form array, promoting reusability and separation of concerns.
-- **Type-only Imports**: When `verbatimModuleSyntax` is enabled in TypeScript, use `import type { TypeName }` for importing types to prevent runtime issues.

-### Zod Validation Patterns for Tool Names

-- For tool names, use a Zod schema with a regex `^[a-z0-9_]+$` to enforce lowercase letters, numbers, and underscores.
-- Apply length constraints (e.g., `min(1)`, `max(100)`) as required.
-- Centralize this schema and related constants in `src/lib/validators/tool.ts` for consistent application across UI and API.

-### Shadcn UI Table Implementation for Displaying Lists

-- Use Shadcn UI's `Table`, `TableHeader`, `TableBody`, `TableHead`, `TableRow`, and `TableCell` components for displaying lists of data in a structured, tabular format.
-- Ensure proper data mapping to `TableRow` and `TableCell` components.

-### Reusable Form Components

-- Extract common form structures and logic into reusable components (e.g., `ProjectForm`).
-This promotes consistency, reduces code duplication, and improves maintainability across different parts of the application (e.g., create and edit forms).

-### Complex UI Interactions (Dropdowns, Dialogs)

-- When implementing multiple actions for an item, use dropdown menus to consolidate options and maintain a clean UI.
-- For actions requiring confirmation or detailed input, integrate `AlertDialog` (for confirmation) and `Dialog` (for forms) within dropdown menu items.
-- Ensure proper state management for dialog visibility and selected items.

-### Correct `queryKey` patterns for tRPC `invalidateQueries`

-- When invalidating tRPC queries with React Query, ensure the `queryKey` precisely matches the structure used by the `useQuery` hook.
-For `api.router.procedure.useQuery()`, the `queryKey` is typically an array containing an array, e.g., `[['router', 'procedure']]`.
-Using a single array like `['router', 'procedure']` will not correctly invalidate the cache.
-- **Crucial**: When invalidating queries with parameters, the property names in the invalidation object (e.g., `{ projectId }`) must exactly match the input schema of the tRPC procedure (e.g., `{ project_id }`).
-Always verify the exact query name and its input schema from the tRPC router definition.

 ### API Key Management Implementation

 - **Database Design**: Use a dedicated `ApiKey` model with a secure `key` field and a many-to-many relationship (`ApiKeyOnProject`) to `Project` for granular access control.